 Antipasto Assortment ($9.99).
 This four-in-one assortment of salamis, olives, and Unexpected Cheddar (a parmesan-cheddar combo that we happen to love) is a no-brainer.

 From the Frozen Section

-Pastry Bites with Feta Cheese & Caramelized Onions ($4.99).
+French Onion Soup Bites ($4.49).
 For another foray into filo goodness, look no further than this delectable appetizer.
-We love the combo of briny feta and sweet caramelized onion.
+We love the combo of swiss cheese and sweet caramelized onion.